josh-works/intermediaterubycom/_posts/2021-05-13-test-suite-audit.md

 ## FAQ

+### This seems too good to be true. $100 for faster tests?

+Well, it really could be too good to be true.
+I'm looking for about five of these, at which point I'll disable to purchase button, and then work on just those 5 apps, then I'll write part 1 of the guide, and iterate for round 2.

 ### What makes for a "good fit" for this service?

 - **Your tests are in Ruby/Rails** If you've got a slow Elixir test suite, or whatever, that's not what I'm here to fix.
 So, I'd like to work on _just_ Ruby and/or Rails test harnesses.